 “I am leaving as the world No 1 and that is important as it is always better to go out at the top.
 I leave without any regrets and I know it is the right decision.”

-She explained that she did not feel the same emotions on court anymore, and that she wanted to explore different paths as well as to be more involved in her foundation, helping children afflicted with cancer.
-She also took some time to thank Rodriguez for the years spent together on the tour.
-She pointed out that their relationship was deeper than just a player and coach, and even had a special thought for Rodriguez’s family, saying that “they will have more family time now”.
+She explained that she didn’t feel the same emotions on court anymore, and that she wanted to explore different paths as well as to be more involved in her foundation, helping children sick with cancer.
+She also took some time to thank Rodriguez, for the years spent together on the tour.
+She pointed out that their relationship was deeper than just a player and his coach, and even had a special thought for Carlos’ family, saying that “they will have more family time now”.

 The world No 1 kept her composure and, as a conclusion to a well-mastered speech, she said she didn’t feel sad, but relieved.
 When she stood up to leave the room, she had become the first player to retire from tennis while holding the No 1 ranking.

-“Henin’s announcement would leave the world of tennis stunned and sad to see such an amazing player quit so early.
+“Henin’s announcement would leave the world of tennis shocked and sad to see such an amazing player quit so early.
 Roger Federer himself would say that he was “totally shocked” that Henin had retired, “a shock for the whole tennis world”.
-In the months following her retirement, the Belgian would stay away from the spotlight.
+In the months following her retirement, Justine Henin would stay away from the spotlight.
 In 2009, she would participate in a TV show named “The twelve labours of Justine Henin”, but deep down she would start to miss tennis.

-On September 22, 2009, Henin would confirm that she would comeback to the tour in 2010.
+On the 22nd September, 2009, Henin would confirm her comeback to the tour in 2010.
 Although her announcement would happen just a few weeks after her rival Clijsters had successfully come out of her retirement to win the US Open, Henin would explain that her trigger had been witnessing Federer eventually winning Roland-Garros, which had reminded her of her missing Wimbledon crown.
 She would obtain a wildcard for the 2010 Australian Open, where she would reach the final, losing to Serena Williams (6-4, 3-6, 6-2).

-Unfortunately, she would fall and injure her elbow at Wimbledon while facing Clijsters, which would force an early end to her 2010 season.
+Unfortunately, she would fall and injure her elbow at Wimbledon, while facing Clijsters, which would force an early end to her 2010 season.
 She would never fully recover from this injury.
-She would retire once and for all after the 2011 Australian Open, where she would lose in the third round to Kuznetsova (6-4, 7-6) and realise her elbow was too damaged to pursue her ambitions.
+She would retire once and for all after the 2011 Australian Open, where she would lose in the third round to Kuznetsova (6-4, 7-6) and realise her elbow was too damaged to pursue her career.